angular/angular/aio/content/guide/image-directive.md

 ### The `loaderParams` Property

 There is an additional attribute supported by the `NgOptimizedImage` directive, called `loaderParams`, which is specifically designed to support the use of custom loaders.
-The `loaderParams` attribute take an object with any properties as a value, and does not do anything on its own.
+The `loaderParams` attribute takes an object with any properties as a value, and does not do anything on its own.
 The data in `loaderParams` is added to the `ImageLoaderConfig` object passed to your custom loader, and can be used to control the behavior of the loader.

 A common use for `loaderParams` is controlling advanced image CDN features.